Why Deuteronomy Cancels Some Debts and Keeps Others

 The Limits of Forgiveness

 Still, that demarcation line remains: “Of a foreigner you may exact it [the debt].”
 God draws a boundary around the mercy.
 At first, it feels bureaucratic, like divine fine print.
-But boundaries often reveal what a rule is for.
+But exceptions like this can help us understand the deeper purpose of the rule.

 That’s also why foreign debt collection wasn’t a moral failure.
 The world would see what divine compassion looked like when a nation ordered itself around mercy rather than profit.
 Israel’s debt laws were theology in motion: they declared, “Yahweh rules here, and under His rule, nobody stays crushed forever.”